EzioPearce/deployment-files/README.md

 # nest-away
-Dockerfiles and ECS Support for the deployment of a Nest JS Service on AWS
+Dockerfiles and ECS Support for the deployment of Services on AWS